boazsegev/plezi-website/docs/guides/json-autodispatch.html.md

 The auto-dispatch defines and uses the following JSON "sub-protocol":

-* All websockets much contain a "stringified" JSON dictionary (Hash) object as the root object.
+* All websockets must contain a "stringified" JSON dictionary (Hash) object as the root object.

-* The JSON dictionary must have the requied `'event'` property (in Ruby: `:event`).
+* The JSON dictionary must have the required `'event'` property (in Ruby: `:event`).

 * Plezi will close the connection if it receives a non (conforming) JSON message on a path that uses Auto-Dispatch.

-* The JSON object's property `:event`, is routed to a method with the same name on the receiving end (both on the Ruby server and the Javascript client).
+* The JSON object's property `:event`, is routed to a method with the same name (this is also true for the client, when using Plezi's javascript client).

-    This means that the `:event` property for websocket messages is mostly equivilant to the `params['id']` property for HTTP requests - [both will invoke the same method](http://www.plezi.io/docs/routes#the-id-parameter), allowing use to easily support a graceful fallback to Asynchronous Javascript and JSON (AJAJ).
+    This means that the `:event` property for websocket messages is mostly equivalent to the `params['id']` property for HTTP requests - [both will invoke the same method](http://www.plezi.io/docs/routes#the-id-parameter), allowing us to easily support a graceful fallback to HTTP with AJAJ (Asynchronous Javascript and JSON).

     i.e. an event named `'auth'` will invoke the method `auth` and pass the method `auth` a single Hash parameter containing the JSON data.